Discover Húsavík: Your Holiday Weekend Getaway Guide

 Northern Pints

-Home to under 3,000 residents, Húsavík is a delightful collection of colorful homes overlooking Skjálfandi Bay.
-Besides its Eurovision attractions, notable landmarks include the century-old Húsavíkurkirkja, the local brewery and taproom, Húsavík Öl, and the renowned GeoSea baths.
+Húsavík has fewer than 3,000 residents and is a cluster of colourful houses above Skjálfandi Bay.
+Alongside the Eurovision curiosities, it has the century-old Húsavíkurkirkja, a local brewery and taproom called Húsavík Öl, and the well-known GeoSea baths.

 The Horizon Slips into the Water

-“How do you say ‘nice to meet you’ in Icelandic?” asks the mom, while her child patiently guides her through the pronunciation.
-Her attempt comes out as a comical “Blah-blah-florp!”—a moment I still chuckle about as I recount this adventure.
+“How do you say ‘nice to meet you’ in Icelandic?” the mom asked, while her kid patiently coached her through it.
+What came out was something like “Blah-blah-florp!” — I’m still laughing about it.

 Hot Cocoa and Whale Tails

-So, on the Monday of the long weekend, before heading back to Reykjavík, I booked the “Húsavík Original Whale Watching” tour with North Sailing.
-They offer numerous options, from silent tours on electric boats to combined puffin and whale excursions, and even sailing trips to Greenland.
-I selected a three-hour tour departing at 9 AM, lured not just by the adventure, but also by the promise of hot cocoa and cinnamon rolls waiting at the end.
+So on the Monday of the long weekend, before heading back to Reykjavík, I booked the “Húsavík Original Whale Watching” tour with North Sailing.
+They run a wide range of options — silent electric boat tours, combined puffin and whale excursions, even sailing trips to Greenland.
+I picked a three-hour tour leaving at 9 AM.
+The hot cocoa and cinnamon rolls promised at the end may have influenced the decision somewhat.

 “A humpback is diving now, and they can stay submerged for about 40 minutes.
-Unfortunately, we can’t wait that long,” the guide mentioned as we redirected our course, searching for our next sighting.
+Unfortunately, we can’t wait that long,” the guide said, and we turned to look elsewhere.

 Photo by Atli Freyr Steinsson